angeloocana/tic-tac-toe-ai/roadmap.md

 # RoadMap

 ## To do
+- Share print and progress to facebook.
 - Create favicon.
 - Add comments.
 - Add documentation.
 - New layout.
+- Add donate btn.
+- Add google ads, facebook or other (Find the best one).
+- Add login? (for free).
+- Add ranking? (for free).

 ## Working
+- Generate all games tree.
+(Use it to train and select the best neural network.)
 - Play AI x AI.
 - Create web worker.
 - Fix minification and remove => from https://tic-tac-toe-ai.surge.sh/component---src-layouts-index-js-990e252465cbad02dc1a.js